-- Through the 2019-2023 period. global methanol demand saw a cumulative annual growth rate (CAGR) of just and the hurt by stunted demand across the 2020-2022 timer period.
+- Through the 2019-2023 period, global methanol demand saw a cumulative annual growth rate (CAGR) of just , hurt by stunted demand across the 2020-2022 timer period.
 Losses could have been worse had China's MTO sector not performed unexpectedly well-albeit reduced as well.
 The industry was negatively impacted by the coronavirus pandemic and the Russia-Ukraine conflict's economic woes felt globally. - 2023 was then forced to embrace the lingering impact of both issues noted above but fears of recession, stagnation and the reality of rising interest rates and energy prices still crippling some economies and stymieing GDP growth rates.
-Now, through the forecast period, slightly improved GDP projections, increased MTO methanol demand and methanol into bunkers is underpinning improvement in industry methanol demand. - MTO demand had declined over the past several years but is now poised to improve with two new units expected in 2025 and 2026, but peaks mid-decade and then begins a slow decline. - China's appetite for methanol dominates industry demand.
-In recent years, China's demand for methanol hovered at .....
-With MTO demand improving mid-decade, China's share of industry demand climbs to .... but slipping back to ..... at the end of the decade. - Towards the end of the forecast period, non-China markets are forced to lead industry growth, relying on GDP-driven derivatives and/or fuel applications. - Year-over-year growth averaged t/yr through the 2019-2023 period, penalized by the loss of almost in 2020 and returning only to 2019 levels in 2022.
+Now, through the forecast period, slightly improved GDP projections, increased MTO methanol demand and methanol into bunkers is underpinning improvement in industry methanol demand. - MTO demand had declined over the past several years but is now poised to improve with two new units expected in 2025 and 2026, but peaks mid-decade and then begins a slow decline. - Towards the end of the forecast period, non-China markets are forced to lead industry growth, relying on GDP-driven derivatives and/or fuel applications. - Year-over-year growth averaged t/yr through the 2019-2023 period, penalized by the loss of almost in 2020 and returning only to 2019 levels in 2022.
 Annual demand growth is projected to t/yr (on average) through the 2023-2028 period, then t/yr on average through the 2028-2033 time period.